 In 2008 -as logical progression in his prolific career- Antonio decided to invest in new design talents by accepting a challenging position at SCAD.
 Mr. Larosa was hired to teach and to be Department Chair with the directive to save the Furniture Design and the Exhibition Design programs from closing.
 Two year after his arrival, Mr. Larosa was able to make the Programs the largest and most respected in the US.
 He also started real world learning opportunities for students, and was instrumental in transforming the existing school building into a safe and healthy educational facility.

 As professor and chairman from 2008 until 2011, Mr. Larosa revolutionized the study of furniture design by breaking down the traditional barriers between practice and teaching, enriching the curriculum (more design thinking) and connecting the students to the real world of design.
 Antonio always started a new class telling the students “a trendless design never gets old” (a reminder to always be themselves instead of following trends).

 Working independently and with various corporate sponsors and government organizations, Antonio has organized and coordinated some of the most successful trade shows and design exhibits in the US.
-He is still active in the trade show business and provides consultant services for several major furniture shows.
+He is still active in the trade show business and provides consultancy services for several major furniture shows.

 He frequent serves as a judge for design competitions and as a guest lecturer on a broad range of design topics.
-As a design visionary, Antonio has been the creator and driving force behind many unique design events in the US, including the Furniture Revolution Gallery at NeoCon, and the Furniture Design Summit, which was the first conference in the US dedicated to furniture design that united manufacturers, designers, and students.
+As a design visionary, Antonio has been the creator and driving force behind many unique design events in the US, including the Furniture Revolution Gallery at NeoCon in Chicago, and the Furniture Design Summit, which was the first conference in the US dedicated to furniture design that united manufacturers, designers, and students.